Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 -  :math:`\dot{Q}_\text{HE}` is the cooling duty of the heat exchanger (in :math:`\text{kW}`)

+The objective function yields the total annualized cost, with units of $/yr.

 Once the design :math:`(\hat{V}, A)` and operation :math:`(F_1, T_1)` of the system are specified, the state variables :math:`(V, \dot{Q}_\text{HE}, F_w, T_{w2}, T_2)` are calculated using
-the equality constraints, which comprise a system of nonlinear equations.
+the equality constraints, which comprise a square system of nonlinear equations.